brutalpixie/BookCoach/index.md

 The most important thing about working with a coach is knowing that you can work together!

-That's why we'll have one 30-minute call to see if we're "right" for each other.
+That's why we'll have 1 x 30-minute call to see if we're "right" for each other.
 After this, if you decide that this could be the most awesome thing ever, here's what will happen:

 * You commit to paying $580 AUD per month, for a minimum of 3 months
 * Together we set expectations for the relationship, on both sides.
 Great rules make things work!